-- 1 The requirements are given by assuming the following (1) to (5). - (1) It is assumed that steel coil cores are arranged in the longitudinal direction and loaded securing as shown in Fig. 4.4.2-1. - (2) When two or more steel coils are loaded, it is assumed that only the bottom steel coil is in contact with the hopper slant plate, the longitudinal bulkhead, or the side frame. - (3) There are two types of steel coil arrangements for inner bottoms: one is when the floor position is considered, and the other is when the floor position is not considered. - (4) All steel coils have the same characteristics. - (5) In the case where does not fall under (1) to (4) above, the loads are to be determined by an appropriate method.
+1 The requirements are given by assuming the following (1) to (7).

-2 The total load F{SC} (kN) of the steel coil acting on the hull is to be calculated by the following formula.
-However, it is to not be less than 0.
+- (1) It is assumed that steel coil cores are arranged in the longitudinal direction and loaded securing as shown in Fig. 4.4.2-1. - (2) When one and a half-tiered loading is included in the design conditions, only one steel coil is assumed for the second tier adjacent to the bottom steel coil.
+Examples of steel coil arrangements are given in Table 4.4.2-1. - (3) When two-tiered loading is included in the design conditions, it is assumed that only the bottom steel coil is in contact with the longitudinal bulkhead or side frame.
+It is assumed as the design condition that either only the bottom tier or also the second tier is in contact with the bilge hopper plating. - (4) When three-tiered loading is included in the design conditions, it is assumed that at least two of the tiers are in contact with the bilge hopper plating, the longitudinal bulkhead or the side frame. - (5) There are two types of steel coil arrangements for inner bottoms: one is when the floor position is considered, and the other is when the floor position is not considered. - (6) All steel coils have the same characteristics. - (7) In the case where does not fall under (1) to (6) above, the loads are to be determined by an appropriate method. - 2 The total load F{SC} (kN) of the steel coil acting on the hull is to be calculated by the following formula.
+However, it is not to be less than 0.